 - Time: About 15 minutes each

 These activities are the bread and butter of the workbook.
 In each scenario, students act sort of like a financial adviser to help a "friend" who's facing a financial dilemma.
 Does Leilani make that expensive move to Chicago?
 How does Alice save up for her emergency fund?
 These activities require students to make calculations, use the Banzai financial calculators, and make recommendations to the friend in the scenario.
-In this example, Charlie is struggling with work-life balance and wants to work fewer hours.
-The student uses the Budgeting Calculator and the info from the scenario to make recommendations and justify his or her decisions.

 - Difficulty: Low